But more needs to be done

 by Marie Aspiazu

 After over two years, the federal government finally delivered on a long overdue promise: namely, the reforms to the draconian Harper-era gem, Bill C-51.
-These proposals were set out in the National Security Act 2017, or Bill C-59.
-Thepublished after a tireless, nationwide movement calling for the full repeal of Bill C-51 and a lengthy national security consultation that began last fall.
+These proposals, set out in the National Security Act 2017, or Bill C-59, were published after a tireless, nationwide movement calling for the full repeal of Bill C-51 and a lengthy national security consultation that began last fall. fall.

 Amongst the top reforms called for in Bill C-51 were stronger oversight and accountability measures, rolling back expanded powers for the Canadian Security and Intelligence Service (CSIS) to conduct police activities, repealing provisions for broad information sharing between government agencies and rejecting mandatory data retention laws for telecom companies.